fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8e.md

 ### Subscriptions

-Along with query- and mutation types, GraphQL offers a third operation type: [subscriptions](https://www.apollographql.com/docs/react/data/subscriptions/).
-With subscriptions clients can <i>subscribe to</i> updates about changes in the server.
+Along with query and mutation types, GraphQL offers a third operation type: [subscriptions](https://www.apollographql.com/docs/react/data/subscriptions/).
+With subscriptions, clients can <i>subscribe</i> to updates about changes in the server.

 Subscriptions are radically different from anything we have seen in this course so far.
-Until now all interaction between browser and the server has been React application in the browser making HTTP-requests to the server.
+Until now, all interaction between browser and server was due to a React application in the browser making HTTP requests to the server.
 GraphQL queries and mutations have also been done this way.
-With subscriptions the situation is the opposite.
+With subscriptions, the situation is the opposite.
 After an application has made a subscription, it starts to listen to the server.
 When changes occur on the server, it sends a notification to all of its <i>subscribers</i>.

-Technically speaking the HTTP-protocol is not well suited for communication from the server to the browser, so under the hood Apollo uses [WebSockets](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API) for server subscriber communication.
+Technically speaking, the HTTP protocol is not well-suited for communication from the server to the browser.
+So, under the hood, Apollo uses [WebSockets](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API) for server subscriber communication.

 ### Subscriptions on the server

-**NB!** This subscription setup is based on the apollo-server version 2 and is no longer supported starting from version 3.
-You can either follow this material and make sure that you have installed the apollo-server version 2 (for example by running _npm i apollo-server@2.25.2_) or follow the Apollo Server's [documentation](https://www.apollographql.com/docs/apollo-server/data/subscriptions/).
+**NB!** This subscription setup is based on apollo-server version 2 and is no longer supported starting from version 3.
+You can either follow this material and make sure that you have installed apollo-server version 2 (for example by running _npm i apollo-server@2.25.2_) or follow the Apollo Server's [documentation](https://www.apollographql.com/docs/apollo-server/data/subscriptions/).

 Let's implement subscriptions for subscribing for notifications about new persons added.
 First, we have to install the package for adding subscriptions to GraphQL: